-Status conferences are scheduled at 4:00 PM on Monday afternoon, which is ten calendar days prior to all jury trials.
+Status conferences are scheduled at 2:30 PM on the Thursday immediately preceding the scheduled trial.
 Attendance of the Defendant and Defense Attorney is required unless otherwise specified in writing by the Court.

 F. SENTENCING AND PROBATION

 The Champaign County Municipal Court does not offer "pretrial probation" as an alternative sentencing option.
 "Community control" is also known as probation.
 All probation eligibility shall be determined by the Court.